Vottz/master-thesis/README.md

 # XML Parser
-For the transformation from a BPMN model in the form of an XML file to a JSON file.
+A python file that transforms a BPMN model in the form of an XML file to a JSON file.
+Which can then be enriched with the parameters for the carbon-aware approach.

 # Experiments
-1. Selective Optimization
+1. Selective Optimisation
 2. Carbon-Unaware (static) Baselines
 3. ToDo
 4. Simple carbon-aware approach